Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 ## Hardware and pinouts

-All components are less than 25 EURO.
-The donor radio was 10 EURO second hand.
-So the total cost of this fun project was 35 EURO.
-And a lot of hours :)
+All components are less than 20 EURO.
+The donor radio (panasonic) was 10 EURO second hand.
+So the total cost of this fun project was 30 EURO.

 ### ESP32: